joangrigorov/uva-re-2016/Week-4/Teodor/assignemtn.md

 ![SMD](UML_State_diagram.png "SMD")

-- System context diagram - provides a high level view of the system, show the entites that the system interacts with in its' enviorment.
+- System context diagram - provides a high level view of the system, show the entities that the system interacts with in its' enviorment.

 ![SCD](system_context_diagram.png "SCD")